EastCoastProduct/homepage/src/services/managed-project.md

 ---
 title: Managed digital product discovery, design & development
 id: managed-project
-description: We’ve created a company with the collective expertise necessary to build and ship great products for web and mobile.
-Whether you’re a small team getting your first app out the door or a larger organization that needs an outside perspective, our expert designers and developers have a track record of delivering great work efficiently.
+description: Our teams have the collective expertise necessary to manage, build and ship great products for web and mobile.
+Whether you’re getting your first app out the door or you need an outside team’s perspective and focus, our people have a track record of delivering great work efficiently.
 leadImage: ../images/services-illustrations/development.svg
 template: partials/service.ejs
 sortOrder: 1